pic

 the ham

-based where the river sid meets the sea,
+based where the river sid meets the sea, the ham is our main concert marquee venue

 The centre-piece for festival concerts, The Ham marquee provides a comfortable seated venue for three first class concerts each and every day of the festival – lunchtime, afternoon and evening.
 Most concerts feature a headline act playing 60-90 minutes plus a support act playing 30-40 minutes before an interval.